ivineb/experimental-interactions/README.md

 # experimental-interaction
- Projects for the MCAD Experimental Interactions class.
+ Projects for the MCAD Experimental Interaction class.